 A cluster of technical questions, however, does not always guarantee an easy decision-making choice.
 Which is why we have selected three case studies that tell us between Agile vs Waterfall, which organization has adopted what and why:

 At Cisco, Agile was primarily utilized for small projects with smaller teams up until four years ago.
-Large-scale projects that were more complex and operated by larger teams were still managed via waterfall.
+Large-scale complex projects were still being managed using the Waterfall approach.

 To replace sporadic releases with rapid delivery of new features, Cisco Cloud and Software IT, transitioned to Scaled Agile Framework.
 It appointed three Agile teams (Agile Release Trains) for capabilities, defects & fixes and projects, for the Subscription Billing Platform.